 48. Watch the sunset at Lake Bde Maka Ska

-Formerly known as Lake Calhoun, hanging out by Bde Maka Ska (pronounced buh-day muh-ka skah) is one of my favorite things to do in Minneapolis.
-Here you can relax, watch the ducks swim around, take pictures, or catch one of the three annual festivals held here, like the Aquatennial.
+Formerly known as Lake Calhoun, hanging out by Bde Maka Ska (pronounced buh-day muh-ka skah) is one of my favorite things in Minneapolis.
+Here, you can relax, watch the ducks swim around, take pictures, or catch one of the three annual festivals held here, like the Aquatennial.

 Bde Maka Ska is one of Minneapolis’s top places to visit for water sports.
 There’s fishing and kayaking, and if you’re lucky enough to score a parking spot right next to the lake in the evening, you’ll get a view that most people don’t get, as the sunset reflects off the buildings from downtown.